JessyDL/paradigm/docs/ecs.md

 ## Systems
 The ECS takes a hands-off approach in dictating *how* systems should look as long as you supply an invocable function/method/object that satisfies the signature of `(psl::ecs::info& info, /* your filter instructions using the ecs::pack<> interface*/)`.
 The filtering operations will be interpreted from this signature.
+See subsequent examples section for detailed examples of this in practice.

 The first parameter is required (and required to always be the first parameter in a system).
 It contains a `const& ecs::state`, an `ecs::command_buffer`, the deltaTime of the frame, and the realTime of the ECS.